jakearchibald/jakearchibald.com/static-build/posts/2021/10/cors/index.md

 In this case, the browser didn't send cookies along with the second request, but it received a response that contains private data due to some cookies sent with a previous request.
 You don't want this passing a CORS check and revealing private data.

-The cache might not be a browser cache (in fact, Firefox and Safari already partition the browser cache based on whether the request included credentials), it could be a CDN cache.
+The cache might not be a browser cache (in fact, Firefox already partitions the browser cache based on whether the request included credentials), it could be a CDN cache.

 But the above 'bug' only happens if another important instruction is missing from the headers: